 Vishnu and the king

-Suryavarman’s bloodlust would continue into his rule; he launched attacks into Vietnam in an effort to gain control over the territory.
-He also made peaceful diplomatic advances, re-opening relations which China.
+Suryavarman's bloodlust would continue into his rule; he launched attacks into Vietnam in an effort to gain control over the territory.
+He also made peaceful diplomatic advances, re-opening relations with China.

 He venerated the god Vishnu, a deity often depicted as a protector, and installed a statue of the god in Angkor Wat's central tower.
 This devotion can also be seen in one of the most remarkable reliefs at Angkor Wat, located in the southeast of the temple.
 The relief shows a chapter in the Hindu story of creation known as the "churning of the sea of milk."